basiliscos/cpp-rotor/docs/Examples.md

 ~~~

 As usual with async operations, the timer resource is acquired.
 However, there is additional check for the actor
-state, as we don't want even to start asyns operation (timer), when actor is shutting down; in the case actor
+state, as we don't want even to start asyns operation (timer), when actor is shutting down; in case actor
 replies immediately with error.

 The timer handler implementation isn't difficult: